vlcty/tesla_wallbox_docker/README.md

 InfluxDB + tesla_wallbox_exporter + Grafana + Telegraf + Docker = <3

+> **Warning**
-> :warning: This software is designed around Europe's three phase power grid.
+> This software is designed around Europe's three phase power grid.
 If you are located outside said region this software might not work for you.

+> **Warning**
+> A user reported problems on a Raspberry Pi running the Armv7 architecture.
+It seems that the official influxdb image does not support that architecture.
+Make sure you run this on amd64 or aarch64 architecture!
+Check with: `docker run -it --rm alpine apk --print-arch`

 This is my first public compose file.
 Please be gentle.